Who We Are

 We train and play hard in an inclusive team environment that rewards dedication and fun while competing at the nation’s biggest regattas.
 You’ll find us pushing ourselves every “Race Day Saturday” and then celebrating our successes and friendship the third Thursday of the month at JJ Mahoney’s Irish bar.
 The bar that started it all.

-If you want to be part of something special that develops you as a competitive athlete in a supportive team environment, click the registration information below or contact Lee Henderson.
+If you want to be part of something special that develops you as a competitive athlete in a supportive team environment, click the registration information below or contact Lana Hoffman.

 Log-in to view and pay your account balance